 This is a game–of sorts.
 At least, it couldn't exist outside of the context of games.
 Like a book it can be enjoyed alone or with others, but there are no mechanical challenges that require other players.
 Dice are not needed.
 You can go through the book alone or with someone else; you can put the book down and resume it later.
 There are no tricks, do not cut up the spine looking for hidden clues.

 This is, maybe, a perspective drawing manual.
 Some simple lessons are there; the shadow drawing lesson might be useful.
-If you are serious about perspective drawing I'd recommend you go and buy a 'how to draw in perspective for advertising' manual from the 1960s–it's how I learned and, dang, true perspective rendering is technically intense.
+If you are serious about perspective drawing I'd recommend you go and buy the 1962 edition of Design Graphics by C. Leslie Martin–it's how I learned and, dang, true perspective rendering is technically intense.

 The fundamental activity in this game book is drawing.
 There are roughly one hundred drawing challenges that, generally, follow a formula of 'an item has washed up on the beach, draw it for us!'
 And that is it.
 There is more but I won't promise more.